copybar/getting-started/README.md

 1. Download or clone the 'Getting Started' demo into your /Dropbox/Public folder

-	If you are new to git, then use the 'ZIP' button to download an .zip file.
-Double-click to unzip, and when you see the 'getting-started' folder, open it.
+	If you are new to git, then use the 'ZIP' button up above to download a .zip file.
+Double-click to unzip it and open the 'getting-started' folder.

 	The folder needs to be in your Public Dropbox folder to be hosted online.

 3. Run the site in your browser

-	Right-click on index.html and select 'Copy Public Link'.
+	Right-click on 'index.html' and select 'Copy Public Link'.

 	This will put a copy of the public link into your clipboard.
 Now you can open your browser and paste this link into the address bar.
 Hit enter to load the page.